roytang/blog/content/posts/2017/03/google-code-jam-and-competitive-programming.md

 ---
+author: roy
+categories:
+- Software Development
+date: 2017-03-16 01:30:54
 title: Google Code Jam and Competitive Programming
-author: roy
 type: post
-date: 2017-03-16T01:30:54+00:00
 url: /2017/03/google-code-jam-and-competitive-programming/
-categories:
-  - Software Development

 ---

 Back in 2004, I signed up for the [Google Code Jam][1] for the first time.
 Unfortunately I didn&#8217;t make it past the qualifying round.

 I was a bit luckier in [2008][2] and 2010, making it to round 2 both times.
 In fact in 2008 as I recall I was one of only two participants from the Philippines who made it to round 2, which allowed me to jokingly brag about being the #2 programmer in the country.